engineyard/ey-docs/pages/ips-manage.md

 <h2 id="attach">Attach an address</h2>

-Once you detach an IP address you can move it to a different environment.
+Once you detach an IP address you can move it to a different environment (in the same region).
-You will need to shut down the environment before attaching it.
+You need to shut down the environment before attaching it.
 We recommend taking a manual snapshot of your data to help speed the termination of the environment.